Marigoldwu/FastDGC/README.md

 Or you can download and unzip the code to Google Drive, name it FastDGC, and then run it in Colab. [https://colab.research.google.com/drive/1u89965L3AejZVWVlE1B70MfqNESdtvtj?usp=sharing](https://colab.research.google.com/drive/1u89965L3AejZVWVlE1B70MfqNESdtvtj?usp=sharing)

-Our paper is under review.
+Our paper is just accepted by ACM Transactions on Knowledge Discovery from Data.